DFMERA/ChatStockApp/README.md

 # requirements

 # Allow registered users to log in and talk
+To accomplish this requirement I created a mvc .net core web app.
 As a chat server and clientes I used SignalR with JavaScript

 # Allow users to post messages as commands
 To accomplish this requirement I created a decupled bot in Azure Functions.
 In order to work the appsetting file needs the Azure function URL